 How It Is Done

-your vagina.
+Your doctor will insert a lubricated tool called a speculum into your vagina.
 The speculum gently spreads apart the vaginal walls, allowing your doctor to see the inside of the vagina and the cervix.

 Samples of fluid inside the vagina are then collected with a swab or wooden stick.

 How It Feels

 You may feel some discomfort when the speculum is put in, especially if your vagina is irritated and tender.

 There is little or no risk in having a bacterial vaginosis test.

 Tests for bacterial vaginosis take samples of fluid and cells from the vagina to see if signs of infection are present.

-high vaginal pH, clue cells, and a fishy odor usually are enough signs that
+A high vaginal pH, clue cells, and a fishy odor are some signs that bacterial vaginosis is present.

 Tests for bacterial vaginosis